corda/corda-docs/content/en/docs/corda-os/4.6/business-network-membership.md

 ## Amend a membership

 There are attributes of a member's information that can be updated, not including network operations such as membership suspension or revocation.
-TO perform these amendments, you must be an authorised network party.
+To perform these amendments, you must be an authorised network party.

 The attributes which can be amended are: